gatling/frontline-doc/content/reference/current/installation/manual/index.md

 Other JVMs such as OpenJ9 are not supported.

 {{< alert warning >}}
-- As of Cassandra 3, JDK 11 support is flagged as experimental.
-- As a consequence, we only support running Cassandra with JDK 8.
+- Cassandra 3 supports only JDK 8, while Cassandra 4 supports JDK 8 & 11.
 - JDK 11 and 17 support is limited to Gatling Enterprise server and Gatling injectors only.
 {{< /alert >}}